Erik Lamela: International career

 Lamela (fourth from right) lining up for Argentina in 2013, against Uruguay.

 Lamela took part in the 2011 FIFA U-20 World Cup with the Argentina national under-20 team and scored three goals in four matches.

 Lamela made his debut with the Argentina national team on 25 May 2011 in a friendly game against Paraguay.

 On 3 September 2014, Lamela scored his first goal for the senior national team, putting Argentina 2–0 ahead against Germany, in an eventual 4–2 win in a rematch of the World Cup final.

 In May 2015, Lamela was selected by coach Gerardo Martino in Argentina's squad for the 2015 Copa América held in Chile.

 In 2016, Lamela was selected by coach Gerardo Martino in Argentina's squad for the 2016 Copa América.
 Lamela was part of the Argentine side that ran to the final.
 He appeared in all of Argentina's group stage matches, and scored a goal in the 3–0 win against Bolivia with a long-range free kick.
 He scored again in the 4–1 win in the quarter-final against Venezuela minutes after coming on as a sub.
 In the final against Chile, he only appeared as a sub in extra time in the 111th minute, which Chile won 4–2 on penalties.

 In November 2018, Lamela was recalled to the Argentina national team after a two-year absence.

 Personal life

 Lamela's partner of many years is Sofia Herrero.
 The couple have two sons: Tobias, born 2017 and Thiago, born in 2020.
+He also holds Spanish citizenship, his full name in that document being Erik Manuel Lamela Cordero.